-Death of a Playboy: Inheritance Solicitor, Chris Green, speculates on the potential for Hugh Heffner's estate to become involved in an inheritance dispute
+Death of a Playboy: A member of our inheritance disputes team speculates on the potential for Hugh Heffner’s estate to become involved in an inheritance dispute

 Those Inheritance Act categories include: